Akuli/python-tutorial/defining-functions.md

         >>>
         ```

-    - any returns True if any of the elements of a list is true, and
+    - any returns True if one or more of the elements of a list is true,
-        False otherwise.
+        and False otherwise.

         ```py
         >>> any([True, False, True])